aloosefish/secret_santa_py/README.md

 ## TODO
 * Write tests that check that responses to external services come back correct.
 * completely remove any API keys that might have been committed.
+* remove failed GitHub Actions runs from when this script was for sending text messages and failed to due new security requirements from Twilio.

 ## Secret Santa py